Single-Use Temperature Loggers Safeguard Supplies

 The SwiTrace I-Plug data loggers also included a free Calibration Certificate available online expressly for the pharmaceutical industry, which further complies with the CDC guidelines.
 Additionally, direct-to-Web data transmission and traceability portals are also available for tracking and tracing settings, readings and displaying graphs online.
-This can be useful in cases when staff need to ship any of their products and prove to receivers that it was kept at safe temperatures throughout the trip.
+This can be useful in cases when staff needs to ship any of their products and prove to receivers that it was kept at safe temperatures throughout the trip.

 The customer’s pharmacy has streamlined their medical monitoring and alarming with the I-Plug temperature loggers which help safeguard their cold chain vaccine storage.
 Ideal both for their fixed application and also for any transport in the future, the single-use temperature loggers ensure accurate monitoring for their temperature-sensitive products and services, increasing product safety.
 The built-in USB interface simplifies downloading data to a PC, and there’s no registration required or software drivers to install, which saves considerable time during setup.